 Welcome to the world of homeschooling, where an average day is as varied as the families who homeschool.
-Your day or week will not look exactly like anyone else’s.
-That is one of the greatest blessings–and curses–of homeschooling.
+We each have very different scheduling and planning personalities, which means that your day or week will not look exactly like anyone else’s.
+That is one of the greatest blessings—and curses—of homeschooling.

 We homeschool because we enjoy both the freedom to teach as we see fit and the flexibility to arrange our days according to our desires.
 But that can also make it difficult to know where to start, as it is hard to find a template to follow when considering a homeschool day.
 Fortunately, there are ways to build a good foundation.

 Points to Ponder

 Although your average homeschool day will be unique, here are a few common factors that match any planner personality.

 Some states have requirements about hours.
 Others require a minimum number of school days or specific courses.
 Once you know these minimum requirements, you can then establish a foundation upon which all other daily activities are built.
 Remember that each subject will probably not take the 45-50 minutes needed in a classroom setting because you will be able to make more efficient use of your time.
 You will spend the first week or so feeling out how much time each subject typically takes, then adjusting your days accordingly.

 Whether you plan it that way or not, your schedule will revolve around the ebb and flow of life, not the other way around.
 Too often we are tempted to plan our school week in a vacuum, filling the schedule with idealistic plans.
 Accepting on the front end the reality that school and life go hand in hand helps greatly with the balance of both.
 Many families consider ways to work lunch preparation into the school flow, incorporate laundry folding into read-aloud time, or find the school subjects that most easily fit with time in the waiting room of a doctor’s office.